boraneak/Customer-Churn-Analysis/README.md

-# Customer Churn Analysis
+# Telco Customer Churn

-## Project Overview
+## Business Problem

 Customer churn is a major challenge for subscription-based businesses.
-Losing customers increases acquisition costs and reduces revenue.
+Losing customers increases acquisition costs and reduces recurring revenue.

+The business needs to understand which customer characteristics are associated with churn so that retention effort can be prioritized toward higher-risk customer segments.

-This project analyzes customer demographics, service usage, contract information, and billing behavior to identify factors associated with customer churn.
+This project analyzes customer demographics, service usage, contact information, tenure, and billing behaviors to identify patterns associated with customer churn and develop an interpretable classification model.

-The project applies exploratory data analysis (EDA) and machine learning techniques to understand churn patterns, predict customers at risk of leaving, and provide actionable retention strategies.

 ---

-## Business Problem
+## Business Question

-Subscription businesses need to understand why customers leave and identify high-risk customers before they churn.
+Which customer characteristics are most strongly associated with churn, and can a machine learning model effectively identify customers who are more likely to churn?

+---

+## Objective

-The goal of this project is to:
+The objective of this project is to:

-- Analyze customer churn patterns.
+1. Identify customer segments with higher churn rates.
-- Identify the main factors influencing customer churn.
+2. Understand the key characteristics associated customer churn.
-- Build an interpretable churn prediction model.
+3. Build an interpretable machine learning model to classify customers according to their churn risk.
-- Translate analytical findings into actionable retention strategies.
+4. Translate analytical findings intro practical customer retention strategies.

 ---